ethereum/go-ethereum/docs/_getting-started/creating-private-network-puppeth.md

 First, create a name for your network, for example, `vagrantnet`.

-Puppeth then gives you four choices.
-Before any other steps, you need to add the instances.
-The IP addresses for the Vagrant nodes are "192.168.56.101" and "192.168.56.102".
+Puppeth then gives you choices on what to do next.
+Before any other steps, you need to add the instances by selecting the option to _Track a new remote server_.
+Add a server in the format `[username[:identity]@]hostname[:port]`.

+If you're using our example cluster, then the IP addresses for the Vagrant nodes are "192.168.56.101" and "192.168.56.102", and the username for each node is `vagrant` and the password `password`.

 Select option `3` again, and then `2`, and add the IP address for one instance in the format `vagrant@192.168.56.101`, the password is "vagrant".
 Select option `3` again for adding the second node.

 You should now see a table listing the two nodes.